HDInnovations/UNIT3D-Community-Edition/README.md

 ## <a name="requirements"></a> ☑️ Requirements

-- A Web server (NGINX is recommended)
+- A NGINX Web Server
 - PHP 8.0 + is required
 - Dependencies for PHP,
   -   php-curl -> This is specifically needed for the various APIs we have running.